josephrace/awesome-sustainable-web/README.md

 ## Books

-- [Designing for Sustainability](https://www.oreilly.com/library/view/designing-for-sustainability/9781491935767/) - already 5 years old and more relevant than ever!
+- [Designing for Sustainability](https://www.oreilly.com/library/view/designing-for-sustainability/9781491935767/) - Already 5 years old and more relevant than ever!
 A guide to building greener digital products and services, by Tim Frick.

 ## Guides

 ## Tools

-- [Ecograder](https://www.ecograder.com/) - score how green your web page is and get suggestions for making improvements.
+- [Ecograder](https://www.ecograder.com/) - Score how green your web page is and get suggestions for making improvements.
-- [Website Carbon Calculator](https://www.websitecarbon.com/) - estimate your web page carbon footprint.
+- [Website Carbon Calculator](https://www.websitecarbon.com/) - Estimate your web page carbon footprint.

 ## Websites

-- [Branch](https://branch.climateaction.tech/) - an online magazine written by and for people who dream of a sustainable and just internet for all.
+- [Branch](https://branch.climateaction.tech/) - An online magazine written by and for people who dream of a sustainable and just internet for all.
-- [Sustainable Web Design](https://sustainablewebdesign.org/) - _the_ sustainable web design site, with lots of strategies for delivering sustainable projects.
+- [Sustainable Web Design](https://sustainablewebdesign.org/) - _The_ sustainable web design site, with lots of strategies for delivering sustainable projects.
-- [Sustainable Web Manifest](https://www.sustainablewebmanifesto.com/) - manifesto for building a more sustainable web.
+- [Sustainable Web Manifest](https://www.sustainablewebmanifesto.com/) - A manifesto for building a more sustainable web.

 ## Contributing